-Manoharan Selvanathan holds a Bachelors Degree in Commerce and is the Chairman of Sri Krishna Corporation (Private) Limited, Ceylon Finance & Securities (Private) Limited and is a Group Director of most Companies in the Carson Cumberbatch Group in Sri Lanka, Indonesia, Malaysia, Singapore and India and is an active Member of its Executive Management Forums.
-He is also the Deputy Chairman of Ceybank Asset Management Ltd.

-He has served as the Chairman of The Ceylon Chamber of Commerce and The Indo Lanka Chamber of Commerce & Industry and also as the President of the Rotary Club of Colombo North.
+Manoharan Selvanathan is the Chairman of Sri Krishna Corporation (Private) Ltd, Ceylon Finance & Securities (Private) Ltd and Selinsing PLC.
+He is a Group Director of most companies in the Carson Cumberbatch Group in Sri Lanka, Indonesia, Malaysia, Singapore and India and is an active member of its Executive Management Forums.
+He is also the Deputy Chairman of Ceybank Asset Management Ltd. He is the Past Chairman of the Indo-Lanka Chamber of Commerce & Industry and has served as the Chairman of the Ceylon Chamber of Commerce and as the President of the Rotary Club of Colombo North.
 At present he is the Honorary Consul of the Republic of Chile in Sri Lanka.

-He was conferred the highest National Honours in Sri Lanka the 'DESAMANYA' title by H.E. the President of Sri Lanka, in recognition of the services rendered to the Nation, in November 2005.
+He was conferred the highest National Honour in Sri Lanka, the 'DESAMANYA' title by H.E. the President of Sri Lanka, in recognition of the services rendered to the nation.

-In January 2011 he was awarded with the prestigious 'PRAVASI BHARATIYA SAMMAN AWARD' by the President of India.
+In January 2011 he was awarded with the prestigious 'PRAVASI BHARATIYA SAMMAN AWARD' by the President of India in Delhi.